AusSRC/FLASH/django/flashdb/service/README.md

-# Running Chad as a service
+# Running FLASH as a service

 ## flashdb.sh
-This script starts the FLASK web server using ip and sed to determine the current external-facing ip address.
+This script starts the uwsgi web server using ip and sed to determine the current external-facing ip address.
 It should live at `/etc/flashdb/`.

  - Set permissions:
 ```bash